eeshugerman/invite0/README.md

   1. create users manually in the UI and by some means send credentials to new users (yuck!)
   2. handle user creation in your application code via the Management API
-    - a somewhat curious approach to this is documented [here](https://auth0.com/docs/design/creating-invite-only-applications)

 (1) poses glaring problems for security and scalability.
 (2) may be a fine option _if you're developing an application_ -- but what if you are simply integrating software that you do not develop?
 This is where Invite0 comes in to play.